duthied/Free-Friendika/doc/Developers-Intro.md

 ### Code documentation

-If you are interested in having the documentation of the Friendica code outside of the code files, you can use [Doxygen](http://doxygen.org) to generate it.
+If you are interested in having the documentation of the Friendica code outside the code files, you can use [Doxygen](http://doxygen.org) to generate it.
 The configuration file for Doxygen is located in the base directory of the project sources.
 Run